 Almost 70% of foreigners traveling to the UK for tourism currently come from the EU.
 A great number of nationalities (including Americans) can also enjoy freedom of movement within the Schengen area because of agreements with the EU.

-Once the UK leaves the EU, this is likely to change.
+Now that the UK has left the EU, this is likely to change.
 EU citizens and other foreign travelers may have to apply for a visa or go through more extensive document checks at the border in order to enter the Kingdom.
 This may temporarily discourage travelers and provoke a fall in tourism numbers.

 UK Tourism Workers and Brexit